Pamunkey: Federal recognition

 The Commonwealth of Virginia has always recognized the Pamunkey tribe, with formal relations dating back to the treaties of 1646 and 1677.
 However, since the United States did not exist at the time of those treaties, no formal relations existed between the Pamunkey and the federal government.
 In 1982, the Pamunkey began the process of applying for federal recognition.
 Their formal application met with opposition from MGM Casinos, which feared potential competition with its planned casino in Prince George's County, Maryland, and from members of the Congressional Black Caucus, who noted that the tribe had historically forbidden intermarriage between its members and Black people.
 The interracial marriage ban, which had long been unenforced and was formally rescinded in 2012, was a relic of the tribe's attempt to circumvent Virginia's Racial Integrity Act of 1924, which recognized only "White" and "Colored" people.
-The Bureau of Indian Affairs initially said that the Pamunkey had met its requirements for federal recognition in January 2014, but the final decision was repeatedly delayed until July 2, 2015, when the BIA granted them formal recognition..
+The Bureau of Indian Affairs initially said that the Pamunkey had met its requirements for federal recognition in January 2014, but the final decision was repeatedly delayed until July 2, 2015, when the BIA granted them formal recognition.
 In February 2016 the Pamunkey received a court victory over a challenge to their right to exist as a political entity.

-During the process of obtaining federal recognition controversy around the tribe's racist legacy came to light as the tribe disenfranchised and outlawed their members from intermarrying with Black families such as the Dungey's/Dungee families during their 1861 "Black laws".
+During the process of obtaining federal recognition, controversy around the tribe's racist legacy came to light, as the tribe disenfranchised and outlawed their members from intermarrying with Black families such as the Dungey's/Dungee families during their 1861 "Black laws".
 Therefore, using the 1900 and 1910 censuses as their only base rolls has been considered problematic by many because it excludes those Pamunkey Indians who were disenfranchised and forced to move from the Reservation before those censuses were taken.
 Despite the Black Laws supposedly being repealed in 2014, the tribe has yet to change their enrollment criteria.

-Due to this discrimination after the "Black laws" many mixed Black Pamunkey's moved to New Kent (these families were inaccurately referred to as "fringe Pamunkey" by Helen Rountree) and Cumberland Counties, Virginia, and despite the disenfranchisement they still maintained their Pamunkey identity.
-For example, during the late 1800s John Howell as trying to build an Indian only school for Pamunkeys living in New Kent.
-This was even referenced in OFA's preliminary decision for Pamunkey federal acknowledgement.
-It's also interesting to note that John R Dungee taught at the Hampton Normal and Agricultural Institute.
+Scholar Bartl Renate writes that the tribe had to remove tribal laws mandating the expulsion of those who married African-Americans before they could acquire federal recognition.
+These laws dated to 1887, such that "No Member of the Pamunkey Indian Tribe shall intermarry with anny [sic] Nation except White or Indian under penalty of forfeiting their rights in Town".